mikelawrence/ESPHome-Parking-Assistant/README.md

 ResinChem Tech compared multiple distance sensors in his video.
 He settled on the TFMini-S sensor.
 I also chose a TFMini sensor but went with the TFMini Plus because it was in a more durable package with a lens cover.
 The spot size is different but in my tests this sensor worked just fine.
 This sensor can use a UART or I2C interface.
 The default UART interface can be set to automatically send measurements at a specified rate while the I2C must be setup with a UART command first and requires polling.
 The TFMini Plus requires 5V power but uses 3.3V logic levels.

 ### RGB LED pixel interface
 This board only supports RGB LED pixels that have a single data line for communication.
 SPI pixels are NOT supported.
-RGB LED pixels data line requires 5V logic level and while many will work with 3.3V logic level this is always a risk of data corruption.
-The best approach is to use a level translator here I selected a TC4427 with the V temperature range.
-The V temperature range is important because it lowers V<sub>IH</sub> from 2.4V to 2.0V.
-The ESP32 has a V<sub>OH</sub> or 0.8\*VCC or 0.8\*3.0=2.4V
+RGB LED pixels requires 5V logic level on the data and while many will tell you that it will work just fine with 3.3V logic I prefer to be more conservative.
+After doing some [research](https://electricfiredesign.com/2021/03/12/logic-level-shifters-for-driving-led-strips/) I chose the TC4427V MOSFET Driver.
+It can source/sink 1.5A; definatley help long cable runs.
+Note the V temperature range option.
+The V option does more that expand the temperature range it also lowers V<sub>IH</sub> from 2.4V to 2.0V.
+This give plenty of margin for 3.3V ESP32 with a worst case V<sub>OH</sub> of 0.8\*VCC or 0.8\*3.0=2.4V.

 ## Enclosure